avajs/ava/docs/recipes/debugging-with-vscode.md

 Now, *with a test file open*, from the *Debug* menu run the *Debug AVA test file* configuration.

-## Debugging with the Debug Terminal
+## Debugging with the debug terminal

-You can use VS Code's "JavaScript Debug Terminal" to automatically debug Ava run on the command line.
+You can use VS Code's “JavaScript Debug Terminal” to automatically debug AVA run on the command-line.

-1. From the Command Pallete (F1, or Cmd/Ctrl+Shift+P), run `Debug: Create JavaScript Debug Terminal`
+1. From the Command Palette (F1 or Cmd/Ctrl+Shift+P), run `Debug: Create JavaScript Debug Terminal`
-1. Run `ava` in the terminal, or `npm run test`
+2. Run `ava` in the terminal or `npm run test`

 ## Debugging precompiled tests